-This profile requires implementation of ATNA Secure Node or Secure Application Actors to further ensure the integrity of transactions.
-Implementers are advised to take advantage of the authentication and communication encryption capabilities ATNA provides between secure nodes and to take advantage of TLS when communicating over the internet.
+905 Node [ITI-19] as a Secure Node to further ensure the integrity of transactions.
+Implementers are advised to take advantage of the authentication and communication encryption capabilities ITI-19 provides between secure nodes and to take advantage of TLS when communicating over the internet.

-The ITI profiles for Enterprise User Authentication (EUA), Internet User Authorization (IUA) and Cross-Enterprise User Assertion (XUA) may be useful both for authentication of operators and for accurately logging events about those users.
+The ITI profiles for Enterprise User Authentication (EUA) and Internet User Authorization (IUA) may be useful both for authentication of operators and for accurately logging events about those users.

-X.6 MAP Cross Profile Considerations
+44.6 MAP Cross Profile Considerations